apache/seatunnel/docs/en/connector-v2/sink/Doris.md

-# DingTalk
+# Doris

-> DinkTalk sink connector
+> Doris sink connector

 ## Description

-A sink plugin which use DingTalk robot send message
+A sink plugin which use stream load to write data to doris.

 ## Key features